- POPULAR CULTURE

 GALAXIES AND ME

 In the following paragraphs I compare myself and my life to a galaxy.
 Much is known about a galaxy, and much is unknown.
 A galaxy is a massive, gravitationally bound system.
 The older I live, the more massive becomes the quantity, the details, the unnumbered events in my life.
 A galaxy consists of stars, stellar remnants, an interstellar medium of gas and dust, as well as dark matter.
-Dark matter is an important but poorly understood component of a galaxy.
-My life, now some 70 years of existence, also contains much 'dark matter' as well as 'much light'.
+Dark matter is an important, but poorly understood, component of a galaxy.
+My life, now more than 70 years of existence, also contains much 'dark matter' as well as 'much light'.
 We all carry with us through our days a higher self and a lower self, selves which I discuss in some detail in this autobiographical website as I analyse my life, my society, and much else.